-Sun Care: Looking after your skin this summerPosted on: 04 August 2010 by Mark O'haire
+Sun Care: Looking after your skin this summerPosted on: 31 May 2018 by 50connect Promotions

 Skin care and make-up expert Stella Gardner gives her top tips to enjoying the summer sunshine whilst also maintaining a healthy and vibrant skin tone throughout life.

 Many people incorrectly assume dry skin leads to wrinkles and that moisturisers can prevent them.
 Not true.
 Research shows that 90% of wrinkles are caused by the sun's UVA light and sun damage is the number one cause of premature ageing in women and men.

 Why are UVA rays so bad?
 Even at low-level exposures, UVA light breaks down collagen, which causes wrinkles.
 Even worse, scientists have found that UVA is the main culprit for many melanomas because it reaches deep into the underlying support structure of the skin.
 Consequently, it is impossible to develop a tan without having at least some damage occurring to the skin.